 Detection of these threats is complicated by:

-- The large number of legitimate sending addresses and domains used by Microsoft and other services
+- A large number of legitimate sending addresses and domains used by Microsoft and other services

 - Highly variable display names associated with these attacks